The UK Vegan Society Trademark is a very useful guide to searching for products that are suitable for vegans.

 Available online, at health stores, in supermarkets.

 Commercial replacements for baking and cooking can be found online, in health stores and in some supermarkets.
-Brands to watch out for include Orgran and The Vegg.
-There is also a Vegan Egg replacement for scrambled and omelette type recipes that can also be used in baking.
+There are also a growing range of vegan friendly egg replacements for scrambled and omelette type recipes that can also be used in baking.

 Alcohol & Drinks